 Tickets can also be purchased to tour the historic homes of Whiteville during the festival.
 If you have a kiddo aged 8-17, enter them in the Pecan Harvest Festival Cooking Contest!

 Whirligig Festival, Wilson (November 2-3)

-It’s a great time for everyone in the family, and you might just see us there, too!
+It’s a great time for everyone in the family (especially the kids) and you might just see us there, too!

 The Vollis P Simpson Whirligig Park and the Festival are the first of a few things to do in North Carolina in November included in our NC Bucket List!
 We also mentioned the park in our guide to a weekend in Wilson.

 Sip + Savor – A Wine, Food, and Music Experience, Durham (November 3)

 Want to get a taste of the Triangle?
 Check out Sip+Savor at Durham’s DPAC!
 Pairing 30-plus of the best restaurants participating from Durham and Raleigh (don’t forget Chapel Hill!)with world-class wine, Sip+Savor is a must-eat must-attend thing to do in North Carolina in November!

 World of Outlaws Finals Presented by Can-Am, Concord (November 7-9)